 Selecting images (zooming in, stepping forward, and filtering)

-When you have shot a lot of images and need to compare or select images, zooming in or filtering (rating) images can be useful, in addition to thumbnail display or comparison display.
+When you have shot a lot of images and need to compare or select images, zooming in or filtering images can be useful, in addition to thumbnail display or comparison display.

 Zooming in on images

 In the Preview Display and Comparison Display, you can zoom in on images and easily check if they are in focus.
-To change the zoom ratio, either use the control at the top of the screen or press the right and left arrow keys while holding down the Ctrl key*2.

 Stepping forward

-*1 Refer to the “Focus Frame Display in Viewer” item on the Supported Devices page.
+* Refer to the “Focus Frame Display in Viewer” item on the Supported Devices page.

 Supported Devices